You love your dog, right? And you probably want to feed him the best food.

 You may also see a little vomiting.
 Sometimes it's bits of bone that he couldn't digest, other times it's a yellow foam that means his stomach is empty.
 Raw meat usually digests faster than kibble, so you may need to feed more often.

 In the beginning, you might add some yogurt with active cultures or some digestive enzymes to help his digestive system.
 I use Dynamite's DynaPro.
 It's a pre- and probiotic and only takes a few drops to a small squirt.
+(Note: This is a product I use almost everyday.
+If you buy it, or something else, after clicking on this link, I'll probably earn a small commission.)

 As your dog adjusts, add another type of RMB (not just a different body part, but a different species).
 Feed just those two meats for several days or more until your dog seems comfortable with his new diet.